fullon-labs/flon-core/docs/02_client/02_how-to-guides/how-to-create-an-account.md

 ## Overview

-This how-to guide provides instructions on how to create a new FullOn blockchain account using the `focli` CLI tool.
+This how-to guide provides instructions on how to create a new FullOn blockchain account using the `fucli` CLI tool.
 You can use accounts to deploy smart contracts and perform other related blockchain operations.
 Create one or multiple accounts as part of your development environment setup.

-The example in this how-to guide creates a new account named **bob**, authorized by the default system account **eosio**, using the `focli` CLI tool.
+The example in this how-to guide creates a new account named **bob**, authorized by the default system account **eosio**, using the `fucli` CLI tool.

 ## Before you Begin

 Make sure you meet the following requirements:

-* Install the currently supported version of `focli`.
+* Install the currently supported version of `fucli`.
 [[info | Note]]
-| The focli tool is bundled with the FullOn software.
-[Installing FullOn](../../00_install/index.md) will also install the focli tool.
+| The fucli tool is bundled with the FullOn software.
+[Installing FullOn](../../00_install/index.md) will also install the fucli tool.
 * Learn about [FullOn Accounts and Permissions](/protocol-guides/04_accounts_and_permissions.md)
 * Learn about Asymmetric Cryptography - [public key](/glossary.md#public-key) and [private key](/glossary.md#private-key) pairs.
 * Create public/private keypairs for the `owner` and `active` permissions of an account.

 ## Command Reference

-See the following reference guide for `focli` command line usage and related options:
+See the following reference guide for `fucli` command line usage and related options:
-* [`focli create account`](../03_command-reference/create/account.md) command and its parameters
+* [`fucli create account`](../03_command-reference/create/account.md) command and its parameters

 ## Procedure